Learn

 Cannula

-A blunt tipped flexible tube used as an alternative to a sharp needle for some dermal filler placements.
+A blunt tipped flexible tube used as an alternative to a sharp needle for some facial volume treatment placements.
 Because the tip is blunt, it displaces rather than punctures tissue, which can reduce the risk of bruising in certain areas.
 Whether a needle or cannula is used is a clinical decision based on the treatment area and individual anatomy.

 Corrugator supercilii

 One of the primary muscles responsible for frown lines.
-The corrugator supercilii pulls the brows toward the midline, creating the vertical creases between the brows associated with frowning and concentration.
-It is a primary target in anti wrinkle treatment for frown lines.
+The corrugator supercilii pulls the brows towards the midline, creating the vertical creases between the brows associated with frowning and concentration.
+It is a primary target in wrinkle treatment for frown lines.

 D

 A category of injectable prescription product used to restore volume, improve facial structure or soften hollows and lines.
-Most dermal fillers used in Australia are hyaluronic acid based.
+Most facial volume treatments used in Australia are hyaluronic acid based.
 They are regulated as prescription medicines by the TGA and may only be administered by a qualified health practitioner following an individual assessment.

 Dynamic lines